scarwu/Rnfs/README.md

-Reborn
+RNFileSystem
 ======

 ### Description

-The RESTful File Services (from the Cixty-Nanotube)
+The RESTful File Service (from the Cixty-Nanotube)

 ### Requirement